 The best time to venture on trekking would be during the months of Spring and Autumn (March, April, May, September, October and November).

-There are many dazzling festivals across the country which takes place at different times of the year.
+There are many dazzling festivals across the country which take place at different times of the year.
 The famous Paro Tsechu Festival takes place in March or early April and Thimphu Tshechu Festival in September.
 Check out Calendar of Festivals in Bhutan at https://www.bhutanacorn.com/festivals-of-bhutan/.

 The climate in Bhutan is extremely varied.
 This variation in the climatic conditions and average temperature can be attributed to two main factors – the vast differences in altitude within the country and the influence of North Indian monsoons.

 There are four seasons in Bhutan:

-In most of the major towns in Western, Central and Eastern region of Bhutan, generally summers are warm with average temperatures ranging from 20 – 25 degree Celsius while in winter it is much colder and it can be several degrees below zero depending on the altitude.
+In most of the major towns in the Western, Central and Eastern regions of Bhutan, generally summers are warm with average temperatures ranging from 20 – 25 degrees Celsius while in winter it is much colder and it can be several degrees below zero depending on the altitude.

 In the subtropical Southern region of Bhutan, the climate is hot and humid.
-Temperatures can vary between 15 – 30 degree Celsius.
+Temperatures can vary between 15 – 30 degrees Celsius.

 The monsoon season is from late June through early September and it brings heavy rains especially in the south.
 During these months, some of the trekking routes are closed owing to monsoon rains and leeches.

 For more information visit https://www.bhutanacorn.com/climate-and-weather-in-bhutan/.

 There are only two airlines operating in and out of Bhutan and so securing air tickets can be difficult especially during the months of high season.
 We recommend you to book your flight several months in advance especially if you plan to visit during the high season.
 To ease your burden and take the stress out of trip planning we can take care of your flight bookings at no extra charge.
 You just have to take care of the connecting flights.